asmitvedant/earnguard-ai-adaptive-insurance/README.md

 | **Data Sources** | 1‑2 APIs | **5+ sources** fused with ML + 14+ anti‑spoofing signals |
 | **Compliance** | May slip | **Strictly weekly, income loss only, no health/accident** – fully auditable |
 | **Innovation** | “We use ML” | **4 specialized models, adaptive grid, GNN fraud rings, edge intelligence** |

-**Judges' Takeaway:**
-*“EarnGuard AI isn't just insurance – it's a guardian angel for India's gig workers.
-We protect income, one grid at a time, while outsmarting the smartest fraudsters.”*

 ---